Schedule Your Free Case Evaluation

 • Gender.
 Any type of discrimination on the basis of an employee’s sex, gender expression, or assumed gender expression is a form of sexual discrimination in California.
 This specifically includes sexual harassment.

 • Pregnancy.
-Employers may not make hiring or firing decisions on the basis of an employee’s pregnancy or any perceived risk the employee may become pregnant.
+Employers may not make hiring or firing decisions on the basis of an employee’s pregnancy or any perceived risk that the employee may become pregnant.
 Employers must also provide reasonable accommodations for pregnant and nursing mothers.

 • Religion.
 It is unlawful for any employer to fire, refuse to hire, or make negative employment decisions for members of certain religions or show preferential treatment to members of a certain religion.

 • Disability leave of absence.
 If you must take a leave of absence due to a disability, the FMLA and CFRA provide job protection, ensuring you can return to your previous job once your disability leave ends.
-In addition to these laws, California’s Fair Employment and Housing Act requires employers provide reasonable accommodation for such disabilities and medical conditions—which include medical leave beyond the 12 weeks provided by the CFRA.
+In addition to these laws, California’s Fair Employment and Housing Act requires employers to provide reasonable accommodation for such disabilities and medical conditions, which include medical leave beyond the 12 weeks provided by the CFRA.

 • Military Service.
 Unfortunately, some employers discriminate against applicants and employees on the basis of their past or current military service.
 This is illegal.